 The first step to creating an automated DevOps pipeline is hiring skilled developers with the right skills and experience.
 The best way to find experienced professionals is to ask questions on LinkedIn or meet them at conferences, where they often share their experiences.

 Hiring developers and creating a team that works together as a whole unit is essential.
-This will ensure that all tasks are completed correctly, speeding up your process even more.
-It’s also recommended that you hire more than one person for each role, so no one person has too much work on their hands.
+Ensuring the correct completion of all tasks will speed up your process even more.
+We also recommend hiring more than one person for each role to prevent any individual from being overwhelmed with excessive workload.